figaw/praqma.com/_training/jenkins-code.md

 * Scalability

 We have a complete lab set-up where you will gain fast paced experiences to take home, ready to apply in your environment.
 You only need to bring a laptop.

-The course structure is module based, with each module containing an instructor lead presentation of each topic followed by either lab exercises or discussions.
+The course structure is module based, with each module containing an instructor-led presentation of each topic followed by either lab exercises or discussions.
 Attendees are welcome to bring questions or challenges from their own background.
 {: .highlight}

-Testimonials from attendees from our previous courses:
+Testimonials from attendees of our previous courses:

-> "Got great inspiration for how we can work on a setup with Jenkins containing functional test"
+> "Got great inspiration for how we can work on a setup with Jenkins containing functional tests"

-> "The course lived really well up to my expectations.
-I got control of what it was all about what to use Jenkins.
-And indeed a glimpse of how we are going to use Jenkins."
+> "The course lived up to my expectations really well.
+I got control of what it was all about, what to use Jenkins for and indeed a glimpse of how we are going to use Jenkins ourselves."